New York's 26th congressional district

 New York's 26th congressional district is a congressional district for the United States House of Representatives in Western New York.
 It includes parts of Erie and Niagara counties.
 The district includes the cities of Buffalo, Lackawanna, Niagara Falls, Tonawanda, and North Tonawanda.
+Its median income is the lowest of any congressional district in the state north of New York City, per a 2024 study.

 Democrat Tim Kennedy was elected in a special election on April 30, 2024, to serve the remainder of Brian Higgins's term.
 Higgins had represented the district from 2013 to his resignation on February 2, 2024, to become president of Shea's Performing Arts Center.